misterseyiayeni/unified-intelligence-hub/README.md

 # Unified Intelligence Hub (UIH)

-UIH is a RAG-based system that amongst many things improves the search intelligence, increases employee productivity, enhances decision-making, and customer experience of an organization.
+UIH is a RAG-based system that, amongst many things, improves the search intelligence, increases employee productivity, enhances decision-making, and customer experience of an organization.

 ## Business Case